arangodb/arangodb-dcos/README.md

     independent single server instances in the cluster.
 The latter starts a proper distributed ArangoDB cluster.
 This is the default.

+  - `arangodb.async_replication`: this must either be "true" or "false" and indicates, whether or not secondary DBServers that do asynchronous replication are started.

   - `arangodb.role`: this must be a string and is the role for which the framework will accept offers.
 Default is "*".